13 days Bangkok to Hanoi

 • Kuangsi Falls (Luang Prabang)

-Food is included in the price of our 13-day Thailand to Laos tour package on the following days:
+Meals are included in the price of our 13-day Thailand to Laos tour on the following days:

 Day 12 – Breakfast